code-anyway/platogram/README.md

 ## Key Features

 - Convert audio from YouTube, local files, etc into well-structured text.
-- Create Paragraphs, summaries, and titles from audio content.
+- Create passages, summaries, and titles from audio content.
 - Maintain references to the original transcript and timestamps.
 - Create a searchable knowledge base from processed audio.
 - Use the generated content for further AI-powered analysis and content creation.